kaizen-ai/kaizenflow/documentation/technical/event_study_design.md

     - This could be broken up into one variable per post-event tick
     - We default to a single Heaviside indicator since this seems to cover the common case well
-  - Note that the resulting model may not be tradable at all times
+  - Note that the resulting model may not be tradeable at all times
     - E.g., if the events in real life occur unpredictably, then knowledge about shifts before the event is not available pre-event
 - The regression constitutes a learning step (so we should test OOS)